 - The Targeted Opportunity Program will be managed by Faculty Excellence.

-- If the selected candidates for any TOP AA supported hires leave UCF, then the line and funding return to AA for redistribution.
+- If the selected candidate for any TOP AA supported hire leaves UCF, then the line and funding return to AA for redistribution.

 - Because funding is limited, it is important that departments not confirm an offer of these positions until a written notification indicating final approval for hire is received from Faculty Excellence.